Effortless hiring in

 1. Public Holidays Spain observes several public holidays that vary by region.
 Common holidays include New Year's Day, Good Friday, and Christmas Day.

-Benefits in Spain
+Benefits in

 Mandatory Benefits